kristindong/Citibike/README.md

 ## Results

 For the month of August 2019, there were over 2.3 million trips totaling more than 680,000 hours of usage.
-The average trip lasts 17.5 minutes.
-The majority of trips were taken by subscribers, more trips were taken by male than female users, the majority of trips were made by riders born between 1980 and 2000.
+The average trip lasted 17.5 minutes.
+The majority of trips were taken by subscribers, more trips were taken by males than females, and the majority of trips were made by riders born between 1980 and 2000.

 ![Basic_Data](Basic_Data.png)